anze3db/blog/_posts/2012-02-06-the-amd-linux-drivers.md

 Installing AMD drivers on Linux is never a pleasant experience and the open source drivers work out of the box, so why did I put myself through this?
 Well the open source drivers have a few shortcomings:

 1. Battery life: My laptop battery lasts roughly an hour longer on official drivers.
-2. GPU temperature: The core temperature is down to a pleasant 42 degrees (was 60+ on open source drivers).
+2. GPU temperature: The core temperature is down to a pleasant 42 degrees C (was 60+ on open source drivers).
 3. I can now run more graphically intensive applications (yay games!).

 Full of hope that this new release will fix all the issues I had with previous versions, I embarked on an epic quest to get it working on my laptop.